 How imagination builds our world

-I have started to realize just how much I have to be thankful for, for having this woman as my mother.
+I have started to realize just how much I have to be thankful for, for having Jenny as my mother.
 She is a scholar of the imagination - and everything I do is powered by that.
 These writing jobs that I do, they require the imagination.
 The entire content marketing work I am engaged in, is a massive bout of education.
 We learn about our target audience, then we serve them the educational content they need to be even better in their jobs.

 Then I go further and think of my entire Buddhist practice: What is our life, other than our imagination?
-What are our problems and our joys, other than our thoughts?
+What are our problems, our stresses and our joys, other than our thoughts?

-So as Thanksgiving dawns on America today, as one of the most gratitude-focused festivals of this country comes into being, I dedicate this post to my Mum.
+So as Thanksgiving dawns on America today, I dedicate this post to my Mum.
 To say thank you.
 To the power of a great teacher.
 To the power of a loving parent.
 May all good come your way.